Bobur-Norboyev/Bobur-Norboyev/README.md

-- 👋 Hi, I’m Bobur Norboyev
+- 👋 Hi, I’m Boburshokh Norboyev
 - 👀 I’m interested in Programming, Music Listening and Books
 - 🌱 I’m learning Angular, Spring WebFlux and UML
 - 💞️ I’m looking to collaborate on...